 What are the different types of bankruptcy and what is the relevance to divorce cases?

-In relation to divorce, one difference is that property settlements contained in a divorce judgment (Marital Settlement Agreement) are no longer dischargeable under Chapter 7, but are dischargeable if certain conditions are met under Chapter 13.
+In relation to divorce, one difference is that property settlements contained in a divorce judgment (Marital Settlement Agreement) are not dischargeable under Chapter 7.
+But property settlements might be dischargeable in a Chapter 13 case in certain instances.

 My ex-spouse just filed for bankruptcy.
 Will this affect his obligation to pay child support and maintenance?

 No. In fact, child support and maintenance (referred to as domestic support obligations in the bankruptcy statute) receive priority treatment.
-Therefore, under Chapter 7 property is first distributed to fulfill the support obligation, and under Chapter 13 the support obligation must be paid in full during the bankruptcy proceedings.
-Under the new bankruptcy law, failure to pay current support obligations in full can result in denial of a discharge under Chapter 13.
+Therefore, under Chapter 7, property is first distributed to fulfill the support obligation.
+Within a Chapter 13 case, the support obligation must be paid in full during the bankruptcy proceedings.
+Under the current bankruptcy law, failure to pay current support obligations in full can result in denial of a discharge under Chapter 13.

 When my ex-husband filed for bankruptcy, he owed a substantial amount of child support.
 How and when can I collect the past-due child support?

 Support obligations, such as child support, are not dischargeable under Chapter 7 or Chapter 13.
-The bankruptcy will not affect your ability to collect past-due support, but the automatic stay may prevent you from attempting to collect pre-bankruptcy-petition past-due child support from property in the bankruptcy estate, and a debtor’s income is part of the bankruptcy estate in a Chapter 13 bankruptcy.
+The bankruptcy will not affect your ability to collect past-due support, but the automatic stay may prevent you from attempting to collect pre-bankruptcy-petition past-due child support from property in the bankruptcy estate.
+The debtor’s income is part of the bankruptcy estate in a Chapter 13 bankruptcy.
+Yet a Chapter 13 filing can actually help the debtor pay child support since support is a priority obligation.

 My marital settlement agreement/divorce judgment requires my ex-spouse to pay certain debts incurred during the marriage.
 Can he avoid liability for these debts by filing bankruptcy and will I become liable for these debts?

 Obligations assumed in a divorce are not dischargeable under Chapter 7.
 Therefore the debtor cannot avoid liability for these debts.
-These debts, however, may be discharged under Chapter 13 if the debtor complies with the payment plan and has paid all support obligations in full.
-Therefore, you may become liable for these debts despite the marital settlement agreement and the divorce.
+These debts, however, might be discharged under Chapter 13–if the debtor complies with the payment plan and has paid all support obligations in full.
+Therefore, you could become liable for these debts despite the marital settlement agreement and the divorce.

 My marital settlement agreement/divorce judgment requires my ex-spouse to make payments to me as part of the property distribution.
 How will these payments be affected if he files for bankruptcy?